SpaMTP: Spatial Multi-Omics Analysis

 SpatialDimPlot(integrated.data, group.by = "integrated_clusters", label = F, pt.size.factor = 2.2, cols = intergrated_palette, image.alpha = 1)

-Looking at the results above, we can see the integrative analysis identifies a difference between the lesioned and in-tact striatum cells (cluster 2, cluster 4 and cluster 7 respectively)
+Looking at the results above, we can see the integrative analysis identifies a difference between the lesioned and in-tact striatum cells (cluster 1 and cluster 2 respectively).
+This difference is also reflected in the UMAP.

 We can also compare the difference between ST only, SM only and integrated clustering: